code-people/code-people.github.io/_posts/2016-08-04-data-modeling-and-jruby.markdown

     - CCF reminder (Chad, Michael)
     - CCF Project pitches

-Join us after the meeting for lunch on Mcnamara Plaza (or at Punch if it rains).
+Join us after the meeting for lunch on McNamara Plaza (or at Punch if it rains).